One Trail, Two Very Different Endings

 In our case, Fimmvörðuháls earned a spot in our personal worst-weather hiking hall of fame.
 It was, without question, the most challenging weather we’ve encountered on the trail so far.
 Gusting wind, pounding rain, and low visibility compounded an already demanding trail.

 Heavy fog contributed to us veering off trail, and getting back on route required careful navigation rather than a simple correction.
 When weather reduces visibility, increases exposure, or slows progress, the margin for error shrinks quickly.
-This is especially relevant late in a multi-day trek, when fatigue has already accumulated.
+This is especially relevant late in a multi-day trek, when fatigue has already accumulated and staying dry and properly layered becomes critical in alpine conditions.

 Choosing to continue beyond Þórsmörk means accepting that weather may have a greater influence on how the final stretch unfolds.
 For some hikers, that uncertainty is part of the draw.
 For others, finishing at Þórsmörk offers a clearer and more predictable end to the journey.